eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/preliminaries.rst

 **Assumptions**

 #.
 Ansible is being run from
-   three servers (each one being a cluster's orchestrator, or master), named after the convention :bash:`<cluster name>.<domain>`.
-   :bash:`cluster1.local`, :bash:`cluster2.local` and :bash:`cluster3.local`.
+   three clusters.Cluster orchestrators (masters) are named after the convention :bash:`cluster<cluster number>.<domain>` and compute nodes :bash:`compute<cluster number>-<number>`. e.g. Cluster 1
+   is comprised of :bash:`cluster1.local` and  :bash:`compute-1-0.local`,
+   :bash:`compute-1-1.local`.

-   - :bash:`cluster1.local` and :bash:`cluster2.local` belong to the
+#.
+Clusters 1 and 2 belong to the production environment.
+Cluster 3 belongs to
-     production environment.

-   - :bash:`cluster3.local` belongs to the development environment.
+   the development environment.

+#.
+Servers from a particular cluster cannot access servers from other
+   cluster.

 #.
 The script :bash:`/usr/sbin/keyring-client.sh` has the content shown below: